marczz/rest-sphinx-memo/source/ReST.rst

 and the `Makefile
 <http://sphinx.pocoo.org/latest/invocation.html#makefile-options>`_.

+In the conf file you put the configuration of the extensions

 Math
 ----

-There is a `mathematical typesetting Sphinx extension
+There is a :sphinx:`mathematical typesetting Sphinx extension
-<file:///usr/share/doc/python-sphinx/html/ext/math.html?highlight=options#module-sphinx.ext.mathbase>`_
+<ext/math.html?module-sphinx.ext.mathbase>`
 called ``sphinx.ext.pngmath`` based on LaTeX.

 To enable the extension, the following line has to appear in ``conf.py``: